exceptionalvic/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute adds execute permision to owner of file hello 6-multiple_permissions adds execute permision to owner and group and only read permission to the rest 7-everybody gives everybody read, write and execute permissions
+5-execute adds execute permision to owner of file hello 6-multiple_permissions adds execute permision to owner and group and only read permission to the rest 7-everybody gives everybody read, write and execute permissions 8-James_Bond gives no permission to owner, to group and all permissions to others